STRRL/kubectl-image/README.md

 (WIP)

+This project is called `kuebctl-push` before, if you find legacy names left, welcome open issue or PR.

 ## Overview

 Kubernetes (nearly) does not care about what images exist on the node, the only thing relates to "managing" image is image garbage collection.